“Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 - Take small bites.

+You can use these points as a sort of agile mind cheat sheet you can refer back to when you need it.
 Let’s take those one by one, starting with the peeps that matter most: your customers.

 Make your customers happy